Ever wanted to be part of something NEW, something EXCITING, something really WORTHWHILE, that will CHANGE LIVES?

 - To appropriately support those who cannot get to appointments for valid reasons

-- To record and report, as agreed, any KPI’s including recovery stars as a measure of clients progress and any information required for funders/trustees
+- To record and report, as agreed, any KPI’s including recovery stars as a measure of patient progress and any information required for funders/trustees

-- To update systems with information relating to clients on caseload
+- To update systems with information relating to patients on caseload

-- To work collaboratively with Care Coordinator/GP around any arising issues with clients
+- To work collaboratively with Care Coordinator/GP around any arising issues with patients

 - To explain and encourage attendance at appropriate activities within the Community Connections service

-- To arrange review appointments over 3 month period to review, revise and update the support plan
+- To arrange review appointments over 3-week period post discharge, to review, revise and update the support plan and client database (HALO, RF Connect)

 - To ensure the workspace is kept clean in line with organisational Covid risk assessments